TL;DR

 4. Cody Bellinger, OF

-Could a reunion be in the cards for the Dodgers?
-Bellinger, the 2019 NL MVP in Los Angeles, departed from the franchise in 2023 on a downward trajectory, increasingly becoming a liability at the plate aside from his power.
-But in the three seasons since, Bellinger has set himself up for a nice payday as he hits the open market this offseason.
+Is a Dodgers reunion possible?
+Bellinger, who was the 2019 NL MVP while with Los Angeles, left the team in 2023 on a decline, becoming more of a weakness at bat beyond his home run ability.
+However, in the three years since, Bellinger has positioned himself for a lucrative contract as he enters free agency this offseason.

 Between the Cubs in 2023 and 2024, then the Yankees in 2025, Bellinger has maintained his status as a strong outfield defender while cleaning up his swing; this past season, his WAR (5.1) and home run total (29) were his bests since his 2019 MVP season with the Dodgers.